 Sage contains over 160 distinct polyphenols, which are plant-based chemical compounds that act as antioxidants in your body (5).

-One study found that drinking 1 cup (240 ml) of sage tea twice daily significantly increased antioxidant defenses.
-It also lowered both total cholesterol and “bad” LDL cholesterol, as well as raised “good” HDL cholesterol (6).
+A small, older study found that drinking a little over 1 cup (300 ml) of sage tea twice daily significantly increased blood levels of antioxidant enzymes.
+It also lowered both total cholesterol and “bad” LDL cholesterol, as well as raising “good” HDL cholesterol (6).

-Sage has antimicrobial effects, which can neutralize microbes that promote dental plaque.
+Sage has antimicrobial effects, which may protect against microbes that promote dental plaque.

-In one study, a sage-based mouthwash was shown to effectively kill the Streptococcus mutans bacteria, which is notorious for causing dental cavities (7, 8).
+In a 2015 study, a sage-based mouthwash was shown to effectively kill the Streptococcus mutans bacteria, which is notorious for causing dental cavities (7, 8).

-In a test-tube study, a sage-based essential oil was shown to kill and halt the spread of Candida albicans, a fungus that may also cause cavities (9, 10).
+In a test-tube study, sage extract was found to kill and halt the spread of both oral bacteria and Candida albicans, a fungus that may also cause cavities (10, 11).

 During menopause, your body experiences a natural decline in the hormone estrogen.
 This can cause a wide range of unpleasant symptoms.